kailash-manasarovar/statement/docs/timeline/2023/february.md

 ## Mental state and health concerns

-- I can't stop thinking about this man the trumpet teacher, my mind is racing with thoughts about him.
+- I can't stop thinking about this man, the trumpet teacher.
+My mind is racing with thoughts about him.
 - I'm extremely concerned about rhabdo and having kidney damage.
 - I go on a very strict kidney diet to try to heal myself.
-- I start to lose a lot of weight but I manage to stop the froth in my urine which is exacerbated with dairy and albumin intake.
+- I start to lose a lot of weight but I manage to stop the froth in my urine which is exacerbated with dairy and any albumin intake.
 - I contact an acupuncturist in Dénia to ask for help: https://www.thaoqi.com/.
 - She is not back in town until May so she can't see me for a few months.
 - I go to see a homeopath in Dénia, Ana Villalba.
 I'm not sure I trust her.